 - Your father has not saved for retirement and needs assistance

-While the second list are all important, urgent and worthy things to spend money on, you would NEVER confuse the first list with anything other than a crisis.
+The second list are all important, urgent, and worthy things to spend money on.
+The first list?
+You would NEVER confuse the first list with anything other than a crisis.

 Emergency = Emergency

-- You don’t have to take a loan from your 401k to pay a maxed-out deductible for a medical emergency
+- You don’t have to take a loan from your 401k to pay for a medical emergency

-- You don’t have to cash out retirement savings and pay a tax penalty, when you take FMLA
+- You don’t have to cash out retirement savings to pay monthly expenses you take FMLA

 - You don’t have to raid your regular childcare budget to pay bills when you get laid off and need to job search

 Ideally, an emergency fund should meet certain requirements: